 St. Joseph County Clerk's Office

-The Office of Clerk of the Circuit Court was established by the Indiana State Constitution to serve as the record keeper for the constitutionally created Circuit Court.
+Establishment - The Office of Clerk of the Circuit Court was established by the Indiana State Constitution to serve as the record keeper for the constitutionally created Circuit Court.
 If a Superior Court is created by state statute, the Clerk also serves as the Ex-Officio Clerk of that Court.
-The Clerk is elected by the residents of St. Joseph County and is limited to serving two consecutive four year terms.
-Amy Rolfes is the Clerk of the Circuit Court in St. Joseph County, South Bend, IN.
+The Clerk is elected by the residents of St. Joseph County and is limited to serving two consecutive four-year terms.

 Duties of the Clerk